helenlaible/ss23-kba-project/docs/2_planning/2_system_use_cases.md

-  usecase "Kontolöschung" as UC4 usecase "Zugriffsrechte ändern" as UC5 usecase "Passwortverwaltung" as UC6 usecase "Passwort anlegen" as UC7 usecase "Passwort ändern" as UC8 usecase "Passwort einsehen" as UC9 usecase "Gruppenrichtlinien verwalten" as UC10
+  usecase "Kontolöschung" as UC4 usecase "Zugriffsrechte ändern" as UC5 usecase "Passwortverwaltung" as UC6 usecase "Passwortrichtlinie anlegen" as UC7 usecase "Passwort ändern" as UC8 usecase "Passwort einsehen" as UC9 usecase "Gruppenrichtlinien verwalten" as UC10